Need fresh thinking?

-Your hospital, practice or lab facility spends significant resources on advertising and public relations.
+Your hospital, practice or lab facility spends significant resources on content marketing, advertising and public relations.
 Your website is a work of art.
 You say that your facility is high touch and patient centered.

 But your marketing promises dissipate when a patient walks in your door.
 There is a great divide between what you say you stand for and what you actually deliver.
 This lack of follow-through in the customer journey is what can doom your brand.

-This is especially true for healthcare institutions.
+This is especially true for medical and other healthcare professionals.
 You’ve observed it firsthand.
 You might choose a hospital or physician because of their marketing.
-You admire their TV commercials, billboards and sponsorship of community events.
+You admire their TV commercials, billboards and sponsorship of community health and wellness events.
 But your experience fails to live up to your expectations.
 The waiting room is a throwback to the 1970s.
 It takes too long to see a doctor.
 The staff appear to have never been briefed on the concept of customer service.
 As a result, you broadcast your unhappiness on social media.
 You tell your friends.
 And that satisfaction survey you received?
 Time to vent.

 This problem isn’t suffered solely by healthcare companies.
-The separation between brand activities and day-to-day operations is rampant through many industries.
+The separation between brand activities promoted by marketing campaigns and day-to-day operations is rampant throughout many industries.
 Poor service or customer experience can hurt any business.
 That results in losing customers and referrals.
 But hospitals, for example, can suffer additional financial punishments and public embarrassment.